pa5aribu/uiplease/content/post/exploring-facebook-live-ui.md

 #### Emoji Animation Flow

-Now we can assume that our video is fully loaded, we then reveal the emojis.
+Now we can assume that our video is loaded, it's time to reveal the emojis.
 We will need a few steps to do this.
 Keep in mind, this animation is running by TweenMax.

 1. Show the background that contains the emojis as circle
-2. Then it morphs its width so it will 100% full.
-Simply changing the width from <mark>80px</mark> to <mark>100%</mark>
+2. Morph the background's from circle to a form that holds all emojis.
+By simply changing the width valueu from <mark>80px</mark> to <mark>100%</mark>
-3. Then we show each emoji one by one using <mark>scale</mark> property
+3. Then we show each emoji one by one using the <mark>staggerFrom</mark> method from TweenMax

 ![Example image](/images/articles/exploring-facebook-live-ui/2.png)